 Following the defeat, he made the bold decision to turn professional just a year later in 1961 and campaigned in the featherweight division.
 He adopted the nickname “The Golden Lefty” as his southpaw style was unique and immensely effective.
-He could switch between boxing on the back-foot and pressing on the front-foot.
-His unusually slow heart and pulse rate enabled him to sustain an exceptional work-rate.
+He could effortlessly transition between boxing on the back-foot and pressing on the front-foot.
+His unusually pulse rate enabled him to sustain an exceptional work-rate.
 The Mexican was often compared to Henry Armstrong for his seemingly limitless stamina.

-After 3 years competing for poor money on low-key shows, he was finally rewarded with his first big opportunity – taking on Juan Ramírez for the Mexican featherweight title.
-He made quick work of his fellow countryman and snatched the title in just two rounds.
+After three years competing for modest money on low-key shows, he was finally rewarded with his first big opportunity – taking on Juan Ramírez for the Mexican featherweight title.
+He quick dispatched his fellow countryman and snatched the title in just two rounds.

 The first of his world championship reigns would span three years, during which he would make eight successful defences of his belts, including the career-defining trilogy with Howard Winstone.